wp-plugins/job-manager/readme.txt

 = Translations =

 Notice the version number in brackets.
-This is the major version series that the translation is up-to-date with.
+This is the version series that the translation is up-to-date with.
 If that version series is lower than the current release, you can still use the translation, there just may be some strings that still show in English.
 If you'd like to add your own language, or help keep an existing language up-to-date, please [contact me](http://pento.net/contact/)!

 * French Translation (0.6-beta1), provided by [Fabrice Fotso](http://www.procure-smart.com/)
 * Dutch Translation (0.6.x), provided by [Patrick Tessels](http://www.centrologic.nl/) and [Henk van den Bor](http://webtaurus.nl/)